accurrently/evfs-lite/README.md

 However, the end goal is to create a tool that can be used for any fleet on any platform.
 While Google Dataflow is the primary statistical analysis engine, Dataflow is simply an implementation of Beam.
-Because Beam can be installed on any server and use Spark as a backend, it is feasible that the code could be agnostic enough for any platform (e.g. AWS, a bhomebrew server farm, etc.).
+Because Beam can be installed on any server and use Spark as a backend, it is feasible that the code could be agnostic enough for any platform (e.g. AWS, a homebrew server farm, etc.).
 Google Cloud Platform is the main target for now due to the ease of resource allocation.
-Google's Cloud Platform was also chosen because BigQuery is a convenient way to store and query very large datasets that might otherwise quickly impact the performance of a MySQL or Postgres serrver.
+Google's Cloud Platform was also chosen because BigQuery is a convenient way to store and query very large datasets that might otherwise quickly impact the performance of a MySQL or Postgres seOrver.
 Some signals from the vehicles in question poll at a rate of up to 10ms.
 This may happen for up to 20 different signals.
 As a result, the signal events from even one vehicle can very quickly scale to millions or billions of records, requiring the need for a big data storage solution.